-The status of zones in relation to the limit values, target values, critical levels and long-term objectives for the AQSR pollutants have been reported to via e-Reporting (UK-Air, 2022) and a summary of the results of the assessments are included in Section 2.
+The status of zones in relation to the limit values, target values, critical levels and long-term objectives for the AQSR pollutants have been reported to via e-Reporting (UK-Air, 2024) and a summary of the results of the assessments are included in Section 2.
 The status has been determined from a combination of fixed monitoring data from the Automatic Urban and Rural Network (AURN), Heavy Metals Network and Polycyclic Aromatic Hydrocarbons Network; indicative monitoring data from the UK Urban NO2 Network (UUNN); and model results.
-A comparison of the results of similar assessments carried out since 2001 (Stedman, Bush and Vincent, 2002; Stedman et al., 2003, 2005, 2006; Bush, Targa and Stedman, 2006; Bush et al., 2007; Kent and Stedman, 2007, 2008; Kent, Grice, Stedman, Bush, et al., 2007; Kent, Grice, Cooke, et al., 2010; Kent, Stedman and Yap, 2010; Walker et al., 2010, 2011; Brookes et al., 2011, 2012, 2013, 2015, 2016, 2017, 2019b, 2019a, 2020, 2021; Pugsley et al., 2022) has been reported in Air Pollution in the UK 2021 (Air Pollution in the UK 2021, 2022).
+A comparison of the results of similar assessments carried out since 2001 (Brookes et al., 2011, 2012, 2013, 2015, 2016, 2017, 2019b, 2019a, 2020, 2021; Bush et al., 2006, 2007; Grice, Brookes, et al., 2010; Grice, Cooke, et al., 2010; Grice et al., 2009; Kent et al., 2010; Kent, Grice, Stedman, Bush, et al., 2007; Kent, Grice, Stedman, Cooke, et al., 2007; Kent & Stedman, 2007, 2008; Pugsley et al., 2022, 2023, 2024; Stedman et al., 2002, 2003, 2005, 2006; Walker et al., 2010, 2011; Yap et al., 2009) has been reported in Air Pollution in the UK 2023 (Air Pollution in the UK, 2024).

-1.4 Monitoring sites
+1.4 MONITORING SITES

-The fixed monitoring stations operating during 2021 for AQSR reporting have been listed within e-Reporting Data flow C (Assessment Regimes), which can be found on UK-AIR (UK-Air, 2022).
-Not all sites had sufficient data capture during 2021 for data to be reported.
+The fixed monitoring stations operating during 2023 for AQSR reporting have been listed within e-Reporting Data flow C (Assessment Regimes), which can be found on UK-AIR (UK-Air, 2024).
+Not all sites had sufficient data capture during 2023 for data to be reported.
 The data quality objective (DQO) for AQSR measurements is 90% data capture.
 The Implementing Provisions on Reporting (IPR) guidance (IPR 2013) states that when checking for compliance the minimum data quality objective can be reduced to take into account the proportion of time taken in a calendar year for planned maintenance and calibration.
 The IPR states that an estimation of this time is 5%, which makes the data quality objective 85%.
 For the purposes of compliance reporting all measurements from monitoring sites with at least 85% data capture for the entire year have been included.
 These have been supplemented with monitoring sites with data capture of 75%-84%.
 These results have been classified in the assessment as 'indicative', rather than fixed in this instance, for the zones they represent.
 Monitoring stations with at least 75% data capture have been included in the modelling analysis to ensure that a greater number of operational monitoring sites have been used for model calibration and verification purposes.

-Measurements from the UK Urban NO2 Network with at least 85% data capture have also been included in the compliance assessment as part of the supplementary assessment.
+Measurements from the UUNN with at least 85% data capture have also been included in the compliance assessment as part of the supplementary assessment.
 These measurements have not been used in model calibration.

-The monitoring data for the sites used in the assessment for heavy metals and B(a)P are summarised in Appendix 2 - Monitoring sites for As, Cd, Ni, Pb and B(a)P.
+The monitoring data for the sites used in the assessment for heavy metals and B(a)P are summarised in Appendix 2 Monitoring sites for As, Cd, Ni, Pb and B(a)P.